infrahq/infra/docs/start/quickstart.md

 {% callout type="info" %}

-We are rolling out our SaaS product.
-If you are interested in onboarding before we open it up completely, let us know.
-Until then, you can [install the self-hosted version of the Infra Server](../reference/selfhosted.md).
+Infra's cloud service is in early access.
+If you are interested in being part of the early access program, [let us know](/signup).

 {% /callout %}